OpenStackOnRaPi/ostackinstall/README.md

 In this section, we describe how to enable VLAN provider networks by modifying the setup from section [VLAN provider networks - part 1 (RPi network configuration for flat network)](#using-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).
 Then we show how such networks can be used.

+Notice that we are reconfiguring a running instance of OpenStack.
+However, all the fllowing configurations could equally well be done before running Kolla-Ansible commands - in section [3.iii VLAN provider networks - part 1](#3iii-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network)

 ### 7.i.
 Setting VLANs in the cluster

 #### 7.i.a.
 Setting VLANs in the RPi hosts

-Now replace some files in the `/etc/systemd/network` folder with versions from the `vlanned/etc/systemd/network` folder that include the VLAN configuration.
+Replace some files in the `/etc/systemd/network` folder with versions from the `vlanned/etc/systemd/network` folder that include the VLAN configuration.
 After replacing them, you can restart the RPi with the `reboot` command, or if you attach to your RPis using WiFi restart only the networking with the following commands:

 ```
 ip link set down brmux